#1 WebAssembly and C++: Baby steps

 To summarise, we’ve got 3 function types declared at the very top, followed by 3 function definitions, then there’s memory module declaring two words (it’s not used though), seven global constants and a list of exports at the very end.
 Exports are the symbols which will be made public to the runtime environment.

 Seeing how the code has been compiled allows us to understand what the calling convention will be for variety of function types.
-So, even though, I’m not gonna write WAT code manually it’s good to know what’s going on.
+So, even though, I’m not gonna write WAT code manually it’s good to know what’s going on and be able to read it.

 How to run it?